uva-cs/ugrads.cs/content/pages/capstone.md

 - Week 15 (week of Mon, Nov 30th): students who have to review the paper can do so and resubmit.
 - Week 16 (week of Mon, Dec 7th): faculty provide feedback on the revised paper.

+The cs-capstone list has emails sent out on a weekly basis, generally on Mondays.
+If you missed any of those emails, you can see them [here](/capstone_emails.html)

 ### <a name='sts45004600'>The Capstone and the STS 4500/4600 sequence</a>